vvdstudios/openai-realtime-console-with-audio2face/README.md

-# OpenAI Realtime Console with Audio2Face Integration by (Vivid Studios)
+# OpenAI Realtime Console with Audio2Face Integration

 This project is a modified version of the OpenAI Realtime Console that integrates with NVIDIA's Audio2Face (A2F).
 It allows you to interact with an AI assistant in real-time while visualizing the assistant's responses through facial animations provided by A2F.
 The integration is achieved using a Python WebSocket server (`ws.py`) located in the `python-backend` folder.